MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_02/2-prepare-development-environment.md

 4. Run the command `nvm use 18.18` to use this version of Node.js.
 5. Run the command `node -v` to confirm that you have version 18.18.2 installed.

-You have now installed and configured Node.js version 18.18.2
+You have now installed and configured Node.js version 18.18.2-->

-## Task 4 - Download the sample code
+## Task 2 - Download the sample code

-Please [clone](https://github.com/OfficeDev/Copilot-for-M365-Plugins-Samples.git) or [download](https://github.com/OfficeDev/Copilot-for-M365-Plugins-Samples.git) the sample repository: [https://github.com/OfficeDev/Copilot-for-M365-Plugins-Samples/](https://github.com/OfficeDev/Copilot-for-M365-Plugins-Samples/).
+[Download](https://github.com/OfficeDev/Copilot-for-M365-Plugins-Samples/) the sample repository as a ZIP file and extract it to your **Documents folder**: [https://github.com/OfficeDev/Copilot-for-M365-Plugins-Samples/](https://github.com/OfficeDev/Copilot-for-M365-Plugins-Samples/).

-Within the cloned or downloaded repository, navigate to the **samples/msgext-northwind-inventory-ts** folder.
+Within the directory, navigate to the **samples/msgext-northwind-inventory-ts** folder.
 These labs will refer to this as your "**working folder**" since this is where you'll be working.

 ## Task 3 - Copy sample documents to OneDrive